Demystifying Legal Separation in California: Your Essential Guide!

 Residency Requirements and Marital Status

 To file for legal separation in California, at least one spouse must meet the state’s residency requirements, which typically involve six months of continuous residency.
 Legal separation in California allows couples to remain legally married while living apart, preserving their marital status for various personal, cultural, or religious reasons.
-These couples do not need to go through the divorce process or divorce proceedings.
+These couples do not need to go through the divorce process or proceedings.

 Financial Disclosures